-- Oily fish: Contain the highest levels of omega-3, so are a great source of these essential fatty acids.
+Oily fish: Contain the highest levels of omega-3, so are a great source of these essential fatty acids.
 Types of oily fish rich in omega-3 include salmon, mackerel, and sardines.

 Omega-3 can also be found in a variety of cooking oils, which if included as part of a healthy diet, is another effective way of adding it into your daily diet.
 Some oils have higher omega-3 levels than others, so if you want to make some easy diet swaps, remember that flaxseed oil is the richest source of omega-3.

-Nuts and Seeds
+Omega-3 in Nuts and Seeds

 Some nuts and seeds provide a good vegetarian source of omega-3, which can easily be added to your daily diet.
 Especially good sources are flaxseeds and chia seeds, and walnuts which children can also easily enjoy as a snack!
 These are really versatile foods, as you can enjoy them on their own as a healthy snack or include them in your home cooking.
-To incorporate them into your diet, why not try adding a small handful of flaxseeds and walnuts to a delicious summer super pea salad?
+To incorporate them into your diet, why not try adding a small handful of flaxseeds and walnuts to a delicious summer ?

 Of course there’s the option to get omega-3 supplements like cod liver oil, but consuming whole foods is the most effective way to ensure optimal intake.
 Since there’s such a variety of healthy foods containing omega-3, it’s easy to incorporate essential fatty acids to your family’s diet whilst enjoying delicious meals that are full of flavour and packed with goodness.